www3838438/status/site/content/incidents/8-15-17-timeouts-simple-api.md

 +++
-title = "Some Queries Timing Out in the Simple API" severity = "degraded-performance" affectedsystems = [
+title = "Intermittent Timeouts in the Simple API (EU Region)" severity = "degraded-performance" affectedsystems = [
   "Simple API",
 ]
-resolved = false
+resolved = true
 date = "2017-08-15T10:30:00+02:00"

 +++

-# Some Queries Timing Out
+# Intermittent Timeouts in the Simple API (EU Region)

-Some queries to the Simple API in the EU Region are timing out intermittently.
-We are currently investigating the issue.
+Starting 10:30 CEST, there was a period of 2.5 hours of intermittent timeouts for queries to the Simple API in the eu-west-1 region.